 After you choose the one you want, the therapist leaves, you disrobe and lay (usually face down) on the table.
 The aromatherapy massage usually starts with three deep inhalations of the oil you chose, because that's the quickest way to get it into the body.
 The three deep breaths also help you become more present to the moment.
 Sometimes, therapists leave a tissue with some of the essential oil on it, so you continue to be aware of the scent.
 You can also smell it as it is being massaged into your body.

 The one thing to be careful about.
 Make sure the therapist is using therapeutic grade essential oils.
 These are higher quality than commercial-grade oils, which are used in food products, or most of the oils you can find in a natural foods store.
 The other thing is to make sure the essential oils are derived from plants, not the lab.
 Synthetic "essential oils" will not have the same therapeutic effects.

 This should not be a problem with most spas, which tend to use the brands mentioned above, and independent massage therapists, who tend to be highly knowledgeable and experienced.

 Aromatherapy should also not be confused with fragrances or perfume oils.
-Fragrances are made from chemicals, and lack the therapuetic properties of essential oils.
+Fragrances are made from chemicals and lack the therapeutic properties of essential oils.
 Many scented creams have synthetic fragrances in them, so just because it has an "aroma" doesn't mean it's an aromatherapy massage.